sagemathinc/cocalc/notes/final_push.md

 - [x] (0:15?)
 (0:06) snap: for log -- in hub, when user requests a snapshot, use database to figure out which server has it, then use that server (or servers)

 - [x] (0:15?)
 (0:02+) local_hub output bursts: can one build sage with output going to terminal, or will it burst too quickly?   test started in "Sage GIT"...
 IT TURNS OUT, it "just works".

+# snap thoughts:
+- Could include a max size column in `snap_servers` table
+- Could include info about location (dc:rack) in `snap_servers` table
+- Could have command where hub asks snapshot server to make a snapshot instead of snapshot servers doing it themselves
+- Hubs would then ensure an even distribution of data, sharding, etc.
+- [x] (0:45?)
+(0:50) snap: get rid of the local_snapshots cache object -- I think we just don't need it.
+Thus don't need fuse on startup either. (also fix --  BUG -- when getting snapshot in a directory in a directory, e.g., .snapshot/date/salvus/salvus.)
+- [x] (0:30?)
+(0:38) snap: command line option so that snap server will enter *all* of its commits into the database under its current server_id.
+- [x] (0:30?) snap: delete unused/no longer used code